sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_5_Answered_1.md

 4. **`'r+'` - Read and Write Mode**

 - **Description**: Opens a file for both reading and writing.
 The file pointer is placed at the beginning of the file.
 If the file does not exist, it raises a `FileNotFoundError`.
+Does not erase the file but pointer is at beginning and writing will overwrite the parts on which it is written.

 ```python
 file = open("example.txt", "r+")